 Growing Your B2B Automotive Parts Firm with 3D Printing

 The fourth industrial age is upon us and it is no longer news that the revolution it brings has swept through diverse industries with its disruptive waves.
-Thankfully, the disruption 3D printing brings to manufacturing are mostly good for who does not love the efficiency, speed and versatility using a 3D printer brings?
+Thankfully, the disruption 3D printing brings to manufacturing is mostly good for who does not love the efficiency, speed and versatility using a 3D printer brings?

 My educated guess is that everyone in all the industries 3D printers is currently used love this manufacturing efficiency.
 This can be seen from the record sales and profits the industry currently generates.
 But the focus of today’s post is not on generated revenue but falls on the automotive industry, the integration of 3D printing in it and how business can take advantage of it.
 Therefore, case studies will be used to highlight the different ways in which business have benefited from 3D printing and can continue to do so in the near future.